June 3 – 5

 Take a moment to reset before the afternoon sessions.

 This highly interactive session is designed for attendees to share their own internal reporting wins, challenges, and questions.
-Moderated by SimpsonScarborough experts and lightning talk presenters, this highly interactive session includes the sharing of attendees’ most impactful reports, dashboards, and data-driven insights.
+Moderated by SimpsonScarborough experts, this highly interactive session includes sharing attendees’ most impactful reports, dashboards, and data-driven insights.
 You will see what’s working at peer institutions, exchange best practices, and leave with new reporting frameworks to take back to your own campuses.

 Join us for the CMOLab Social at The Rooftop on Basin for an evening that blends classic New Orleans charm with unbeatable networking.
 Savor local cuisine, connect with fellow higher ed marketing leaders, and take in stunning city views as you unwind from a full day of big ideas.